History of Vojvodina: Hungarian Crown Land (1699–1849)

 During the Kuruc War (1703–11) of Francis II Rakoczi, the territory of present-day Vojvodina was a battlefield between Hungarian rebels and local Serbs who fought on the side of the Habsburg Emperor.
 Serbs in Bačka suffered the greatest losses.
 Hungarian rebels burned Serbian villages and many Serbs were expelled from Bačka.
 Darvas, the prime military commander of the Hungarian rebels, which fought against Serbs in Bačka, wrote: "We burned all large places of Rascia, on the both banks of the rivers Danube and Tisa".

 During the Habsburg rule many non-Serb colonists also settled in the territory of present-day Vojvodina.
 They were mainly (Catholic) Germans and Hungarians, but also Ruthenians, Slovaks, Romanians, and others.
 The Donauschwaben, or Danube Swabians established many settlements in the area during the reign of Maria Theresa.

 Because of this colonization, Serbs lost the absolute ethnic majority in the region, and territory of present-day Vojvodina became one of the most ethnically diverse regions of Europe.
 However, there was also some emigration from the territory of present-day Vojvodina: after the Tisa-Moriš section of the Military Frontier was abolished, many Serbs from the north-eastern parts of Bačka left this region and immigrated to Russia (notably to New Serbia and Slavo-Serbia) in 1752, and this region was then populated with new Hungarian settlers.
-Many Hungarians came after 1867, when Austro-Hungarian Compromise was reached and Austria-Hungary as a dual monarchy was established.
+Many Hungarians came after 1867, when the Austro-Hungarian Compromise was reached and Austria-Hungary as a dual monarchy was established.
 Serbs, however, remained the single largest ethnic group in the territory of present-day Vojvodina, until the second half of 20th century, when they became the absolute majority again.

 "The long 19th century" (1789–1914) was marked by rapid population increase, prosperity, sustained economic development, expansion of the transportation infrastructure, and despite the birth of the various national and reform movements also of relatively peaceful inter-ethnic relations and the reconstruction of the educational system.
 It was a period of integration into Europe, both economically and spiritually.

 Between the 16th and 19th centuries, territory of present-day Vojvodina was the cultural centre of the Serbian people.
 Especially important cultural centres were: Novi Sad, Sremski Karlovci, and the monasteries of Fruška Gora.
 In the first half of the 19th century, Novi Sad was the largest Serb city; in 1820 this city had about 20,000 inhabitants, of whom two-thirds were Serbs.
 Novi Sad had an elected mayor that was alternately German or Serb.
 The Matica Srpska moved to that town from Budapest in 1864.
 The Serbian gymnasiums of Novi Sad and Sremski Karlovci were at the time considered to be among the best in the Habsburg Kingdom of Hungary.
 Novi Sad has been referred to as "the Serb Athens" for this reason.